 From Tupper Lake, take Route 30 toward Long Lake and turn right on Route 421.
 You’ll pass Bog River Falls, then the road makes a hard left (there’s a sign for Horseshoe Lake) and climbs a long, steep hill.
 About 3 miles after the turn onto 421 there’s a yellow metal gate and a small wooden sign that says “Winding Falls.”
 Park on the side of the road and be sure not to block the gate.

-That said, this is a beautiful, 1.5 mile adventure through a variety of forest types that ends in a tremendous waterfall.
+This is a beautiful adventure through a variety of forest types that ends in a tremendous waterfall.
 The forest here is thick, with immature balsam firs lining the narrow, but obvious, path.
 There is the occasional fallen tree to clamber over, but other than that things are pretty clear until the two small beaver ponds.

 The challenge here is getting past the ponds.
 The trail basically continues straight, but staying on it requires a balancing act across an overgrown beaver dam.
 The best course is to bear left to circumnavigate the upper pond through the thick fern growth.
 On the other side of the dam, the path turns into an old woods road as it gently climbs a hill.
 There is a much larger beaver dam and pond on the left, through the tress.